regamii/WgMeshAPI/docs/README.md

-# WgMeshAPI
+# WgMeshAPI Documentation
+All API endpoints are housed under the `/api` prefix.
 In the examples the API is hosted at `http://wgmeshapi/` and cURL is used for example calls

 ## Open Endpoints
 Open endpoints require no authenticating